kcaisley/frida/flow/scans/readme.md

 retain unconditional best-effort shutdown for final, single-point, abort, and exception paths.

-`scan_adc_noctl.scan()` is the separate acquisition path for measurements made from a host without laboratory peripherals.
-Its runner target declares the fixed DC input and rail values that the user has manually configured; the user is responsible for ensuring those nominal values match the physical setup.
-The scan opens only the FPGA map and preserves the SPI, PLL, sequencer, FastRX, and H5 checks.
-It does not import GPIB support, configure or read an AWG, scope, or power supply, or attempt to shut manually controlled supplies down.
-These measurements keep the normal `/info`, `/param`, `/daq`, and `/wave` H5 groups;
-`/wave` is encoded as empty because no scope record was acquired.

-The no-instrument fixed-input target runs ADC03 with the historical `ORIGINAL` control followed by all 56 named `DUTY_CYCLE_SEQUENCES`, each at 1600 and 960 MBd.
-It captures 100,000 conversions per point: 114 files and 11.4 million conversions.
-Rates are paired for each recipe; the two control captures run first.
-Acquisition stops after writing its HDF5 files and shutting down the FPGA.
+`scan_adc_noctl.scan()` uses manually supplied DC input and rails, while controlling the FPGA and scope.
+It never controls the AWG or power supplies.
+Each point arms the scope before FPGA start and saves INIT, COMP_OUT, COMP, and LOGIC for the first retained conversion, after skipping startup conversions.
+The existing scope-to-bit decoder compares its 17 decisions against FastRX;
+HDF5 readbacks record the mismatch count, or an explicit invalid-comparison status and error when the waveform cannot be decoded.
+A mismatch remains a saved diagnostic result.
+Scope acquisition failures stop the scan.
+The reference samples COMP_OUT at COMP rise plus 7/8 of a decision interval;
+it is not a measurement of internal comparator or CDAC timing closure.

+`adc_sequence_static` covers all 16 ADCs and all 65 named sequences at nominal conversion rates 2/6/10 MSPS, with 100,000 conversions per point (3,120 captures).
+`adc_sample_rate_static` covers ADC00–03 at 39 rates from 0.5 through 10 nominal MSPS in
+0.25-MSPS steps, with 1,000 conversions per point.
+Its 4–5 sequence choices remain a TODO; an empty selection fails before hardware is opened.
+Both use 50 mV differential input and 700 mV common mode supplied manually.
-Select the completed directory explicitly in `adc_sequence_study` before running analysis; the scan does not silently change a study’s accepted inputs.
+Select completed directories explicitly for analysis; acquisition does not change a study's pinned inputs or generate plots.
-The matrix crosses four COMP widths, seven LOGIC patterns and 160/256-symbol lengths.
-Actual repeat rates are 10/6.25 MSPS at 1600 MBd and 6/3.75 MSPS at 960 MBd, respectively.
-Matrix rows have a four-symbol INIT and twenty-symbol SAMP; each 256-symbol row appends 96 zeros to its 160-symbol pair.
-The separately defined historical control retains its different INIT/SAMP timing and COMP start; its two captures are additional to the 112 matrix points.

 Names encode the length and interior
 COMP/LOGIC words, including wraparound for four-symbol LOGIC pulses.
 The INIT LOGIC marker remains one symbol; only the sixteen SAR update pulses are swept.
 For these short programs, the returned B0--B16 data crosses the sequencer memory boundary.
-Both scans wrap RX_SEN from the calibrated start word, retaining the existing fine serializer phase adjustment without adding a whole-word rotation.
+Both scans wrap RX_SEN from the calibrated start word, leaving all four ADC control lanes unchanged.
 One control period is repeated in the existing 256-byte RAM.
 Once enough frames arrive, FastRX is disabled before the sequencer is reset, so a held-high final RAM word cannot create spurious frames.
 Unused physical RAM is cleared before START to keep RX disabled while idle.

 All transported frames are checked before retaining exactly the requested number of conversions.
-A leading partial frame is discarded; when INIT wraps across the origin, the first uninitialized conversion is also discarded.
+A leading partial receive frame is discarded if RX_SEN wraps.
+INIT starts at symbol zero; no control-lane rotation or corresponding startup-conversion discard is applied.
+Receiver alignment only selects RX_SEN word placement and combined comparator IDELAY.
+A point requires explicit settings or an exact characterized sequence/baud profile.
 Readbacks record `capture_startup_frames`, `capture_startup_conversions`,
 `capture_received_frames`, and each discarded `startup_fastrx_word_0`, `_1`,
 etc. These prefix words plus `/daq/fastrx_word` retain the original frame